Succession season 4: Here's what we know so far

-(Pocket-lint) - Succession is returning.
-A season 4 has started production and we'll finally find out what the Roy children will do now they've been hoodwinked out of the Waystar RoyCo stock after attempting their own coup.
+Succession is returning.
+Season 4 is coming soon and we'll finally find out what's next for the Roy children.
+Last we saw, they were hoodwinked out of their Waystar RoyCo stock after attempting a coup.

-But when will it air, and what else can we expect from the latest season of one of the hottest shows around?
+But when will it air, is there a trailer, and what else can we expect from the latest season of one of the hottest shows around?

 Here's what we know so far about Succession season 4.